jozavala-msft/data-accelerator/Creating-your-first-pipeline-in-5-minutes!.md

 * Switch to the Input tab and select input type you want to receive data from.
 Data Accelerator supports Eventhub and IoThub

 * Enter the Connection string for Eventhub, or Eventhub-Compatible Name and Endpoint for IotHub.
-You will get this information from [Azure portal](https://portal.azure.com).
-In the subscription where you deployed Data Accelerator, you will notice that an IoThub has also been provisioned that you can use for this example.
-Login to the [Azure portal](https://portal.azure.com), go to resources, and check the properties of IoThub to get this information. <br /><br />
+To get this information login to the [Azure portal](https://portal.azure.com).
+In the subscription where you deployed Data Accelerator, check the resources and you will notice that an IoThub has also been provisioned that you can use for this example.
+Open the properties of the IoThub to get the needed information. <br /><br />
 _Input type:Eventhub_<br/>
  ![Input](./tutorials/images/InputEventhub.PNG)<br /><br />
 _Input type:IoThub_<br/>